RiyaDevelops/git-github-notes/README.md

      - Real Life Scenario:
       ```bash
-      Imagine you are working on a school writing group project and you and your partner, Sarah, are both ediiting the same word in a specfic pagraph.
+      Imagine you are working on a school writing group project and you and your partner, Sarah, are both editing the same word in a specific paragraph.

       Ex: The dog went to the store
         - You edit the third word in this sentence to "ran"
         - Sarah edits the third word in this sentence to "hurried".
       ```
-      ```
+      ```bash
         - Your Edit: "The dog ran to the store."
         - Sarah's Edit: "The dog hurried to the store."

        Both words "ran" and "hurried" can not exist at the same time as the third word in this sentence.
 This will cause a Conflict.

       As teammates you and Sarah will have to decide what will be the third word.
 As you both have made conflicting changes to the same part of the sentence, a merge conflict would arise.
-This is the same in git merge coflicts.
+This is the same in git merge conflicts.
     ```

  ### Merge Conflict Markers